-Since completing a Whole30 in January 2013, I have been eating (mostly) clean and have never felt better.
+Since completing a Whole30 in January 2013, I have been eating a (mostly) Whole30-inspired diet and have never felt better.
 My family and friends have noticed a difference and are always curious about my eating habits; however, I’m not sure the best way to lead them in the right direction without sounding self-righteous.
 This is especially true for my parents, who have both been overweight their entire adult lives.
 It’s a very touchy subject and one that most people don’t like taking advice about — especially if they’ve tried every “diet” under the sun over the years.
 How do I talk to my family about how to change their food habits without hurting their feelings or preaching? –L.R., Dallas, TX

 The problem is, your friends and family may not be ready to hear the information, and preaching to that particular choir, you run the risk of sounding judgmental; offending instead of inspiring them.
 Here are some guidelines for sharing the Good Food word in a way that won’t get you divorced, de-friended, ex-communicated, or fired.